yevgenykuz/service-discovery-demo-parent/README.rst

     docker tag rest-entry-point-example yevgenykcx/rest-entry-point-example
     docker push yevgenykcx/rest-entry-point-example

-    Using the JIB maven plugin, run the following for each application: mvn docker:build
+    # Or, using the JIB maven plugin, run the following for each application:
+    mvn docker:build

 Run images without kubernetes to test (after building):